openrndr/orx/orx-hash-grid/README.md

 ### DemoHashGrid01

-This demo sets up an interactive graphics application with a configurable display window and visualization logic.
-It uses a `HashGrid` to manage points in a 2D space and randomly generates points within the drawable area.
-These points are then inserted into the grid if they satisfy certain spatial conditions.
+This demo creates a `HashGrid` to manage points in a 2D space.
+Notice the desired cell size in the HashGrid constructor.

+On every animation frame, it attempts to insert 100 random points into the HashGrid.
+When a HashGrid cell is free, a point is inserted.

 The visual output includes:
-- Rectangles representing the bounds of the cells in the grid.
+- Rectangles representing the bounds of the occupied cells in the grid.
-- Circles representing the generated points.
+- Circles representing the generated random points.

 ![DemoHashGrid01Kt](https://raw.githubusercontent.com/openrndr/orx/media/orx-hash-grid/images/DemoHashGrid01Kt.png)